wmo-im/wis2box-training/documentation/docs/en/practical-sessions/datasets-with-access-control.md

 For this exercise, please create a dataset for aviation METAR data;

-- choose an appropriate 'Local ID' for the dataset, for example "aviation-metar".
+- choose an appropriate 'Local ID' for the dataset, for example 'aviation-metar'
 - provide a title and description for the dataset
 - choose WMO Data Policy = 'recommended'